hubleto/developer/book/content/pages/loader.md

 Note: You need to carefully specify the index of the link.
 Creating a link on the same index but with different level will result in the new link to overwrite the first link.
 You need to manage the indexes with structured numbering, for example the level 1 links can use two-digit numbers and the level 2 links can use only three-digit numbers.

-When creating the second level of the sidebar navigation, you need to corretly specify for which URL will the second level links be shown to.
-In the example below, we specify that two links will be availible in the Customer Views.
+When creating the second level of the sidebar navigation, you need to correctly specify for which URL will the second level links be shown to.
+In the example below, we specify that two links will be available in the Customer Views.

 ### Example of adding level 1 and level 2 links